anaximeno/anaximeno/README.md

 # Sup :v:

-I am an undergraduate student in Computer and Informatics Engineering and an Artificial Intelligence enthusiast.
+I am a student of the Computer and Informatics Engineering course at the University of Cape Verde and an Artificial Intelligence enthusiast.

 ### :star2: Objectives